sigmaister/copy_CollapsOS/apps/basic/README.md

 It doesn't do var-to-register transfers on input, however.
 Only HL is passed through (with the contents of the command line).

+### sdc

+`sdc.asm` provides SD card related commands:

+`sdci`: initializes a SD card for operation.
+This should be ran whenever you insert a new SD card.

+`sdcf`: flushes current buffers to the SD card.
+This is done automatically, but only on a "needs to flush" basis, that is, when dirty buffers need to be swapped.
+This command ensures that all buffers are clean (not dirty).

+### floppy

+`floppy.asm` provides TRS-80 floppy related commands:

+`flush`: Like `sdcf` above, but for floppies.
+Additionally, it invalidates all buffers, allowing you to swap disks and then read proper contents.